Cricket calls for LA Games in 2028 this month - ExBulletin

 Cricket calls for LA Games in 2028 this month

-NEW DELHI, Aug.
-4 (Reuters) – The International Cricket Council (ICC) will make a presentation later this month to the organizers of the Los Angeles Olympics in its bid to return the sport to the Games after a hiatus from 128 years, sources told Reuters.
+NEW DELHI: The International Cricket Council (ICC) will make a presentation later this month to the organizers of the Los Angeles Olympics in its bid to return the sport to the Games after a 128-year hiatus, sources told Reuters.

 Cricket is shortlisted for potential entry into the 2028 Los Angeles Games along with baseball softball, flag football, lacrosse, breakdancing, karate, kickboxing, squash and motorsports.